flaxsearch/BioSolr/spot/spot-ontology/README.md

 The whole project can be built at this level using maven.
 The web application will build a fat jar, containing all the files required to run it in a standalone environment, except for the server configuration details.

+### Running Solr

+There are example scripts for Bash and Windows to run Solr.
+You will need to change the `SOLR_DIR` variable to point to your local Solr install, and `SOLR_HOME` to point at the location of the `solr-conf` directory.